Leadership Development

 Campers spend 7 days in camp and 5 days on expedition.

-LD Hike expeditions are an opportunity to experience Vancouver Island’s premier alpine hiking area in Strathcona Park.
-The expedition starts and ends at the Paradise Meadows trailhead and campers will hike towards Mt Albert Edward.
-With gorgeous mountain views, mysterious alpine lakes, and mountain birds alighting on an outreached hand, this park is truly special.
-Whether a summit attempt is made will depend on an on-the-ground safety assessment considering conditions, weather and the capacity of the group.
+The Strathcona expedition starts and ends at the Paradise Meadows trailhead and campers will hike towards Mt Albert Edward.
+This park is truly special with gorgeous mountain views, mysterious alpine lakes, and mountain birds alighting on an outreached hand.
+A summit attempt will depend on a thorough safety assessment.

-2024 REGISTRATION OPENING DATES coming soon
+2025 REGISTRATION OPENING DATES

 RETURNING CAMPERS